Midtown Manhattan: Transportation

 Pennsylvania Station and Grand Central Terminal are the two major railroad stations located in Midtown Manhattan.
 Penn Station serves Amtrak, NJ Transit, and the Long Island Rail Road (LIRR), while Grand Central serves the Metro-North Railroad and also serves the LIRR at Grand Central Madison.
 Penn Station is considered to be the busiest transportation hub in the Western Hemisphere, servicing around 650,000 people per day.

 The Port Authority Bus Terminal, located at Eighth Avenue and 41st Street at the western edge of Midtown, is the city's main intercity bus terminal and the world's busiest bus station, serving 250,000 passengers on 7,000 buses each workday.
 The building opened in 1950 and had been designed to accommodate 60,000 daily passengers.
 A 2021 plan announced by the Port Authority would spend $10 billion to expand capacity and modernize the facility.

 The New York City Subway and MTA Regional Bus Operations each operate several routes that go through Midtown.
 Additionally, the PATH train to New Jersey terminates at 33rd Street and Sixth Avenue in Midtown.

 Traffic congestion is common, especially for crosstown traffic.
-In 2011, a new system of traffic light control, known as "Midtown in Motion" was announced, with the aim of reducing traffic congestion.
+In 2011, a new system of traffic light control, known as "Midtown in Motion", was announced, with the aim of reducing traffic congestion.
 Approximately 750,000 vehicles enter Midtown Manhattan on a fall business day.
 According to the 2011 Traffic Data Report for New York State, 777,527 vehicles a day went through select toll facilities into Manhattan.

 Government infrastructure

-The New York Supreme Court, Appellate Division, First Department, is located at the Appellate Division Courthouse at 25th Street and Madison Avenue was completed in 1900 by architect James Brown Lord, who used a third of the construction budget to decorate the building with statues and murals.
+The New York Supreme Court, Appellate Division, First Department, is located at the Appellate Division Courthouse at 25th Street and Madison Avenue, which was completed in 1900 by architect James Brown Lord, who used a third of the construction budget to decorate the building with statues and murals.
 The Puerto Rico Federal Affairs Administration operates its New York office on the 22nd floor at 135 West 50th Street.

 Diplomatic missions

-Several countries, including Algeria, Argentina, The Bahamas, China, Costa Rica, Germany, Ireland, Israel, Jamaica, Japan, Luxembourg, Mexico, Morocco, Saudi Arabia, Singapore, South Africa, South Korea, United Kingdom, and Ukraine, have Permanent Missions accredited to the United Nations, and consulates-general accredited to the United States, in Midtown Manhattan.
+Several countries, including Algeria, Argentina, The Bahamas, China, Costa Rica, Germany, Ireland, Israel, Jamaica, Japan, Luxembourg, Mexico, Morocco, Saudi Arabia, Singapore, South Africa, South Korea, Ukraine, and the United Kingdom, have permanent missions accredited to the United Nations, and consulates-general accredited to the United States, in Midtown Manhattan.
 In addition, the Taipei Economic and Cultural Office of the Republic of China (Taiwan) is in Midtown Manhattan.